Gdańsk County

-Gdańsk County is bordered by the city of Gdańsk to the north, Nowy Dwór Gdański County to the east, Malbork County to the south-east, Tczew County and Starogard County to the south, and Kościerzyna County and Kartuzy County to the west.
+Gdańsk County is bordered by the city of Gdańsk to the north, Nowy Dwór County to the east, Malbork County to the south-east, Tczew County and Starogard County to the south, and Kościerzyna County and Kartuzy County to the west.

 Administrative division

 The county is subdivided into eight gminas (one urban and seven rural).
 These are listed in the following table, in descending order of population.